atulloh/oddball/v2/build-log.md

 As a bonus, going over the trackball code for v1 for the PMW changes, I found a few bugs and improved the trackball motion for v1!

-I also went back and added a simliar thing for the ADNS9800, which I'd used in v1, but also wanted to support in v2:
+I also went back and added a similar cover for the ADNS9800, which I'd used in v1, but also wanted to support in v2:

 <figure>
   <img src="{{site.baseurl}}/assets/images/adns-cover-top.jpg" alt="ADNS cover top"/>